CSCI3540U/CTF_Final_Project/README.md

 `PLATFORM.md` - describe the platform requirements (e.g. Linux, amd64, libraries required)
 `/bin` - contains your binary
 `/src` - contains the source code
-`Makefile` - the makefile to build your code (another build tool is also acceptable, but be sure that it is obvious how to use it)
+`Makefile` - the makefile to build your code

+_**Note:** Using another build tool is acceptable, but be sure that it is obvious how to use it._

 #### Mobile Challenge